Webyx-Co/coding-conventions/README.md

  - Body
  - Footer

- > We recommend to always
+ > We recommend to always commit your code as your code, fix bugs or develop new features, so our changelog may be more organized and the maintenance more easier.

 ### Tags & Releases
 We use semantic version on our tags, using the pattern X.Y.Z-release.build.